nayaktulu3/nayaktulu3/README.md

 - SQL
 - Excel
 - Power BI
-- Tableau
 - Python
 - Google Sheet
-- Power Point
+- PowerPoint

 ## Contact
 Feel free to reach out to me if you have any questions or would like to collaborate on a project.
 You can contact me through the following channels:
 - Email: nayaktulu333@gmail.com
-- LinkedIn: www.linkedin.com/in/tulunayak7008271936
+- LinkedIn: (www.linkedin.com/in/tulunayak](https://www.linkedin.com/in/tulunayak8862/)

 Thank you for visiting my GitHub portfolio.
 I hope you find my projects and contributions interesting and valuable.
 I'm always eager to learn and collaborate, so please don't hesitate to get in touch!